theali29/Lie-Detector/README.md

-## Truthsayer
+## Lie Detector
 ### A Remote-Control Lie Detector

-Truthsayer lets you monitor the heart rate and possible 'tells' of deception from any face, including live video calls or recordings.
+Lie Detector lets you monitor the heart rate and possible 'tells' of deception from any face, including live video calls or recordings.

 Video demo and more info [available here](https://youtu.be/5q-BQ2Q_pqI)!

 ![demo](demo.png)

-TruthSayer uses [OpenCV](https://github.com/opencv/opencv-python) and MediaPipe's [Face Mesh](https://google.github.io/mediapipe/solutions/face_mesh.html#python-solution-api) to perform real-time detect of facial landmarks from video input.
+Lie Detector uses [OpenCV](https://github.com/opencv/opencv-python) and MediaPipe's [Face Mesh](https://google.github.io/mediapipe/solutions/face_mesh.html#python-solution-api) to perform real-time detect of facial landmarks from video input.
 It also uses [FER](https://pypi.org/project/fer/) for mood detection.
 From there, relative differences are calculated to determine significant changes in specific facial movements from a person's baseline, including their:

 - Heart rate
 - Blink rate